 These changes will allow the airport to recapture the original spirit of the terminal as a relaxing and vibrant experience, via new shops and restaurants, enhanced technology, children’s play areas, ample seating and more.

 Why is this project needed?

 With the growth DEN is experiencing and the aging infrastructure, we must plan for the future.
-The facility is starting to age and is in need of major maintenance/upgrades.
-Jeppesen Terminal was built to serve only 50 million annual passengers, and we served over 58 million passengers in 2016.
+The facility is starting to age and is in need of major maintenance and upgrades.
+The Jeppesen Terminal was built to serve only 50 million annual passengers, and we served over 58 million passengers in 2016.
 Currently, TSA checkpoints are at capacity.
-We also have an underutilized and inefficient ticket lobby space and DEN is lacking the adequate amount of concessions space to accommodate projected passenger growth.
+The airport also has an underutilized and inefficient ticket lobby space and is lacking the adequate amount of concessionaires to accommodate projected passenger growth.

 What are the ultimate benefits of this project?